IntersectMBO/cardano-node/doc/getting-started/install.md

     sudo apt-get update -y
     sudo apt-get install automake build-essential pkg-config libffi-dev libgmp-dev libssl-dev libtinfo-dev libsystemd-dev zlib1g-dev make g++ tmux git jq wget libncursesw5 libtool autoconf -y

 If you are using a different flavor of Linux, you will need to use the package manager suitable for your platform instead of `yum` or `apt-get`, and the names of the packages you need to install might differ.
+On MacOSX, use the Homebrew (`brew`) installer.

 #### Download, unpack, install and update Cabal: